The right to believe, to worship and witness

 Forum 18 wrote to the Kamchatka Region Investigative Committee before the start of the Kamchatka working day on 4 September, asking why it deemed armed force to be necessary, why the Jehovah's Witnesses were considered dangerous, and why Konstantin Bazhenov needed to be held in pre-trial detention.
 No reply has been received.

-FSB personnel and police raided four homes in the Far Eastern city of Khabarovsk on 2 August.
-They took some occupants to a police station and others to the FSB's offices for questioning and fingerprinting, then released most of them, according to the jw-russia.org news website.
+FSB security service personnel and police raided four homes in the Far Eastern city of Khabarovsk on 2 August.
+They took some occupants to a police station and others to the FSB's offices for questioning and fingerprinting, then released most of them, according to Jehovah's Witnesses.

 Moskalenko's name has not yet been added to the Rosfinmonitoring "List of Terrorists and Extremists".
 His prison address is: Investigation Prison No. 1, ulitsa Znamenshchikova, 6, Khabarovsk 680038.